cherryisaac/Snake-Game/README.md

 - If the retry & main menu buttons are both clicked within seconds of each other than the buttons will disappear leaving the player stuck at the Game Over screen
 - Timer indicator does not resume where it left off after game unpauses on Hard mode
-- When the snake is moving from right to left, and you press the right and up buttons at the same time you will get an instant Game Over
+- When the snake is moving from right to left (or moving down), and you press the right and up buttons at the same time you will get an instant Game Over

 Future features I would like to implement:
 - A high score tracker to keep track of the highest score so far or of the top 5 highest scores made for each mode